Load Sequences/ Annotation from a list of identifiers within Blast2GO

 Sometimes databases provide the whole genome and the GFF or GTF files but not the exon or CDS FASTA files.

-With Blast2GO it is possible to extract the exons or the CDS from the genome using the GFF file.
+With Blast2GO it is possible to load Fasta sequences and to extract the exons or the CDS from the genome using the GFF file.

 How to rename the sequence name?